-Figure 1: The correlation between solar activity, as mirrored in the 14C flux and a climate sensitivity variable, the 18O/16O isotope ratio from stalagmites in a cave in Oman, on a centennial to millennial time scale.
-The 14C is reconstructed from tree rings.
+Figure 1: The correlation between solar activity, as mirrored in the $^{14}\mathrm{C}$ flux and a climate sensitivity variable, the $^{18}\mathrm{O}/^{16}\mathrm{O}$ isotope ratio from stalagmites in a cave in Oman, on a centennial to millennial time scale.
+The $^{14}\mathrm{C}$ is reconstructed from tree rings.
 It is a proxy of solar activity since a more active sun has a stronger solar wind, which reduces the flux of cosmic rays reaching the Earth from outside the solar system.
-A reduced cosmic ray flux will in turn reduce the spallation of nitrogen and oxygen, and with it the formation of 14C.
-On the other hand, the 18O/16O ratio reflects the temperature of the Indian ocean, the source of the water that formed the stalagmites.
+A reduced cosmic ray flux will in turn reduce the spallation of nitrogen and oxygen, and with it the formation of $^{14}\mathrm{C}$ .
+On the other hand, the $^{18}\mathrm{O}/^{16}\mathrm{O}$ ratio reflects the temperature of the Indian ocean, the source of the water that formed the stalagmites.
 (Graph from Neff et al., 2001, copywrite by Nature, used with permission)

 Several amplifiers were suggested.
-For example, UV radiation is all absorbed in the stratosphere, such that notable stratospheric changes arise with changes to the nonthermal radiation emitted by the sun.
+For example, UV radiation is all absorbed in the stratosphere, such that notable stratospheric changes arise with changes to the non-thermal radiation emitted by the sun.
 In fact, Joanna Heigh of Imperial College in London, suggested that through dynamic coupling with the troposphere, via the Hadley circulation (in which moist air ascends in the tropic and descends as dry air at a latitude of about 30°) the solar signal at the surface can be amplified.
 Here we are interested in what appears to be a much more indirect link between solar activity and climate.

 In 1959, the late Edward Ney of the U. of Minnesota suggested that any climatic sensitivity to the density of tropospheric ions would immediately link solar activity to climate.
 This is because the solar wind modulates the flux of high-energy particles coming from outside the solar system.
 These particles, the cosmic rays, are the dominant source of ionization in the troposphere.
 More specifically, a more active sun accelerates a stronger solar wind, which in turn implies that as cosmic rays diffuse from the outskirts of the solar system to its center, they lose more energy.
 Consequently, a lower tropospheric ionization rate results.
 Over the 11-yr solar cycle and the long term variations in solar activity, these variations correspond to typically a 10% change in this ionization rate.
-It now appears that there is a climatic variable sensitive to the amount of tropospheric ionization clouds.

-Figure 2: The cosmic ray link between solar activity and the terrestrial climate.
-The changing solar activity is responsible for a varying solar wind strength.
-A stronger wind will reduce the flux of cosmic ray reaching Earth, since a larger amount of energy is lost as they propagate up the solar wind.
-The cosmic rays themselves come from outside the solar system (cosmic rays with energies below the "knee" at 10^{15} eV, are most likely accelerated by supernova remnants).
+It now appears that there is a climatic variable sensitive to the amount of tropospheric ionization - clouds the solar wind.
+The cosmic rays themselves come from outside the solar system (cosmic rays with energies below the "knee" at $10^{15} \, \mathrm{eV}$ , are most likely accelerated by supernova remnants).
 Since cosmic rays dominate the tropospheric ionization, an increased solar activity will translate into a reduced ionization, and empirically (as shown below), also to a reduced low altitude cloud cover.
 Since low altitude clouds have a net cooling effect (their "whiteness" is more important than their "blanket" effect), increased solar activity implies a warmer climate.
-Intrinsic cosmic ray flux variations will have a similar effect, one however, which is urrelated to solar activity variations.
+Intrinsic cosmic ray flux variations will have a similar effect, one however, which is unrelated to solar activity variations.